EVerest/everest-core/docs/source/tutorials/ocpp2.rst

 Take a look into :doc:`EVerest Module Concept </explanation/detail-module-concept>` for that.

-To configure the OCPP201 module of everest-core, find the available configuration parameters :ref:`OCPP201 module manifest <everest_modules_OCPP201>` and read the
+To configure the OCPP201 module of everest-core, find the available configuration parameters and carefully read the further explanations in the :ref:`OCPP201 module documentation <everest_modules_OCPP201>` in order to configure it according to your needs.
-:doc:`OCPP201 module documentation </explanation/modules/OCPP201/index>`
-carefully in order to configure it according to your needs.

 In order to enable OCPP2.x in EVerest, you need to load the module in the EVerest configuration file and set up the module connections.
 The interfaces provided and required by the OCPP module and its purposes are described in the :ref:`OCPP201 module documentation <everest_modules_OCPP201>`.